What can I eat and drink the night before and day of my procedure/surgery?

 Why is aspiration bad?

-Solid or semi-solid stomach contents may not let your lungs get air.
+Solid or semi-solid stomach contents that are aspirated into your lungs may block air from getting to your lungs.
 Liquid stomach contents that are acidic may burn your lungs and stop you from getting air.
 Both types of aspiration may cause brain damage or death.

 Aspiration can be treated.
 Most people survive, but treatment in an intensive care unit (ICU) is often needed.
 Aspiration may lengthen your hospital stay by days to weeks.